-The comprehensive experience combining great connectivity, fast UI, great build quality and refreshing “HiFi tuning” marks a milestone for Android-based DAPs.
-This the most attractive and enjoyable package at this price point I have experienced thus far in 2019.
+The comprehensive experience combining great connectivity, fast UI, great build quality, and refreshing “HiFi tuning” marks a milestone for Android-based DAPs.
+This is the most attractive and enjoyable package at this price point I have experienced thus far in 2019.

-Well done FiiO, I am looking forward to seeing how future up-coming M-series products look and sound.
+Well done FiiO, I am looking forward to seeing how future up-and-coming M-series products look and sound.

 I went with the Shanling M2X DAP for my Writer’s Choice 2019 Award.
 The M2X was my first Shanling and safe to say a very pleasing debut at that.

 It’s also one of those indelible experiences that may be a hurdle for future DAPs in the price range.
 It is designed so well, has such a nice screen, is easy to use, and it both measures and sounds good.
 Better yet, it works without UI or other feedback problems which can often plague competing DAPs.

 It is Grade A in almost every metric I can think to throw at it, balanced by A+ and A- in a few areas.
 Bravo Shanling!

 2019 has been a very interesting year for us here at Headfonics.
 After a ‘meh’ 2018 for headphones, we had an unbelievable lineup of flagship cans for 2019.